RedisTimeSeries/RedisTimeSeries/docs/quickstart.md

 By default, results of multiple timeseries will be grouped by timeseries, but (since v1.6) you can use the `GROUPBY` and `REDUCE` options to group them by label and apply an additional aggregation.

-To find minimum temperature per region we can run:
+To find minimum temperature per region, for example, we can run:

 ```
 TS.MRANGE - + FILTER region=(east,west) GROUPBY region REDUCE min